 As I wrote above: it's a subtle effect, some people just see two disks appear after another.
 If you do have a percept of motion, two things are are at work here:

 (1) The “Phi” phenomenon.
 That refers to the observation that we can perceive continuous movement although only a sequence of static images is presented, this is also known as “apparent motion”.
 Max Wertheimer (1912) called it “phi” because he studied circular motion where the angle phi parameterised the step size.
 The phi phenomenon is the basis of all movie and TV technology.

 (2) “Colour Phi”.
-Now comes the deep thing: Of those observers who do see motion in this situation, many see the colour change “along the way”, e.g. at midpoint.
+Now comes the deep thing: Of those observers who do see motion in this situation, see may also see the colour change “along the way”, e.g. at midpoint.
 This was first described by Kolers and Michael von Grünau (1976, I knew the latter well, he sadly passed away 3 years ago).
 The phenomenon, that we can seen something turn to blue when doesn't exist yet, is at first glance amazing and made much use of by the philosopher Daniel Dennet in his “Consciousness explained” (1991).
 See Selmer Bringsjorde for a counter argument.

 Johnson G (1991) New York Times Book Review of “Consciousness Explained”